SpitfireGG/HyprNix/README.md

 └── README.md             # This file!
 ```

+**NOTE** : I haven't written hyprland and other utilities configuration through nix, not all the people use nixos as dailky drivers, i have them inside the .config folder making it accessible for all types of users to use the configuration

 **How it Works:**

 1.  **`flake.nix`** tells Nix where to find the configurations for your specific machines (`hosts/`) and users (`users/`).